Counter-terror powers will ‘make the difference’ to border security – Labour MP

 “And we’ve also had 13,500 deportations in six months.
 That’s 25% higher than what we saw under the Conservatives and the four largest flights off the ground on record.
 So that means the system is starting to work.”

-Figures published on Sunday showed 322 people crossed the Channel in six boats on Saturday.
+Figures published on Monday show 291 people crossed the Channel on Sunday.